Age of consent in Asia: Laos

 The age of consent in Laos is 15 regardless of gender or sexual orientation.
 Article 129 of the Laos Penal Code provides for a penalty of 1–5 years' imprisonment and a fine of 2–5 million kip.

 Lebanon

 The age of consent for sex in Lebanon is 18 for both males and females in regardless of gender or sexual orientation.

 Article 505 of the Penal Code states, "Whoever commits a sexual act with a minor of less than fifteen (15) years, shall be punished with hard labor of up to fifteen (15) years.
 This penalty shall be for a minimum of five (5) years, if the victim has not attained the age of twelve (12) years.
-And whoever commits a sexual act with a minor aged more than fifteen (15) years but less than eighteen (18) years, shall be punished by imprisonment for a period varying between 2 months and 2 years."
+And whoever commits a sexual act with a minor aged more than fifteen (15) to years but less than eighteen (18) years, shall be punished by imprisonment for a period varying between 2 months and 2 years."